 Q: Do interns work on weekends?

 A: Not typically; the general work schedule is Monday through Friday.

 Q: Can interns have a job during the internship?

 A: Outside employment is discouraged due to the rigor of the program.
-To help offset this, we do not charge tuition and we offer a stipend of about $1,900 to help with expenses.
+To help offset this, we offer a living wage of $15.00 per hour worked (UK employee minimum wage).